up-n-atom/8311/docs/posts/accessing-the-ont.md

 Configuring this route is inherently difficult because it must also be applied to the ONT, which is typically a read-only device.
-The 8311 community firmware overcomes this with a built-in [reverse ARP daemon] that ensures the return path is defined, allowing traffic to traverse network boundaries.
+The 8311 community firmware overcomes this with a built-in [reverse ARP daemon] that ensures the return path is defined, allowing traffic to cross network boundaries.

  [reverse ARP daemon]: https://github.com/djGrrr/8311-was-110-firmware-builder/blob/master/files/common/usr/sbin/8311-rarpd.sh>

-=== ":simple-opnsense: OPNsense"

-=== ":simple-pfsense: pfSense"

 === ":simple-ubiquiti: UniFi OS"